Anthony Gold Solicitors LLP: Terms of Business

 This agreement is not enforceable by anyone other than you unless we have agreed to this in writing.

-These terms of business will apply to this work and any future work we do for you.
+These terms of business will apply to this work and any future work we do for you and supersede and replace any previous terms we may have sent you.
 We may change these terms of business at any time as long as we tell you about the change and give you an opportunity to transfer your work elsewhere.
 Your continued instruction of us represents your acceptance of these terms of business and of any replacement terms of business we tell you about.

 This is an important document.
 Please keep it in a safe place.